Shresthaa-Adhikary/trusted_relationship/project/docs/method2.md

 **1. Generate SSH Key Pair on Linux Server:**

-* Log into the remote linux :ssh username@hostname or(IP address).
+* Launch PuTTY.
+Enter `username@hostname` in the HostName field.
+Click on Open.
-*
+* Enter password.
+* Switch the user using su command: `su - username` .Replace username with the desired user's username.
+* Enter password of that user.
+* Change directory : `cd .ssh/` .
-* Run the following command to generate the SSH key pair: ssh-keygen -t rsa -b 1024
+* Run the following command to generate the SSH key pair:
+  `ssh-keygen -t rsa -b 1024`
 * Follow the prompts to save the keys in the default directory (~/.ssh).

 ![user2 keygen](importkeygenuser2.JPG)

 **2. Copy the Private Key to the Windows Client:**

-* Once the keys are generated, you'll need to use cat command to copy the public key (id_rsa.pub) and paste it into the authorized_keys file of the .ssh directory.
+* Once the keys are generated, you'll need to copy the public key: `cat id_rsa.pub`.
+* Create a file authorized_keys in the directory (~/.ssh) : `vi authorized_keys` and paste the public key.
-* Using cat command copy and paste the id_rsa private key to your Windows client as text file.
+* Copy the private key to your Windows machine and save it in a text file: `cat id_rsa`.

 ![copy priv key](importprivkeyuser2.JPG)

 **3. Configure PuTTY on Windows:**

 * Open PuTTYgen (comes with PuTTY installation) on your Windows machine.
-* Click on the "Load" button and select the id_rsa.pub file you copied to your Windows desktop.
+* Click on the "Load" button and select the public key (id_rsa.pub) text file you copied.
-* Once the key is loaded, click on "Save private key" to save it in PuTTY's .ppk format.
+* Once the key is loaded, click on ok and "Save private key" to save it in PuTTY's .ppk format.
 * Close PuTTYgen after saving the private key.

 ![user2 priv key](loadprivimport_key_user2.JPG)